-October 6, 2021: This year, we're celebrating Halloween in Central Park for three days!
-Join us on October 26, 27, and 28 for family-friendly programming, including ghoulish crafts, spooky entertainment, and a trick-or-treat scavenger hunt.
-The Conservancy’s signature pumpkin flotilla caps off the week with a sail across the Harlem Meer at twilight.
-Costumes are encouraged!
+September 2022: Celebrate Halloween on the Harlem Meer!
+Join us on October 26 and 27 for family-friendly programming, including ghoulish crafts, spooky entertainment, and a festive pumpkin patch.
+Bring your own carved pumpkin to the Conservancy’s signature pumpkin flotilla, and watch with us as our 100-pumpkin fleet sails across the Harlem Meer at twilight.
+Costumes encouraged!

 The Halloween Pumpkin Flotilla is a cherished annual tradition that the Conservancy has presented in Central Park for nearly 30 years.
 This magical event returns to the Harlem Meer each October, welcoming friends and neighbors from the surrounding communities and throughout New York City.
 The iconic festive flotilla—featuring homemade jack-o’-lanterns bobbing into the open waters in a dusk-time spectacle—is a must-see NYC event for kids of all ages.